 Before you begin, it’s important to understand what your specific space requires.
 Factors like ceiling height, structural materials, and your own comfort level with construction will guide your approach.
 Whether you’re a seasoned DIY-er or prefer to leave it to the experts, taking the time to install your bars correctly is a non-negotiable step.
 As a certified Ashiatsu training center, we know that a solid foundation is essential for a safe and effective practice.
 This process ensures your equipment is a reliable tool for healing, not a hazard.

-Confirm Ceiling Height and Structural Needs
+Check Your Ceiling and Structural Support

 Your first task is to look up.
 The integrity of your ceiling structure is paramount because the bars must be strong enough to easily hold your full body weight.
 You’ll need to identify the ceiling joists and confirm they can handle the load.
 If you have a standard drywall ceiling with wood studs, the process can be straightforward.
 However, spaces with very high, low, drop, or cathedral ceilings present unique challenges that require special consideration and often custom solutions.
 A structural engineer or an experienced contractor can help you assess your ceiling’s load-bearing capacity to ensure it’s up to the task.